issaceee/isaac-vault/Readings/Texts/Paper 3/Middle March/Eliot and Russell, “Middlemarch.”.md

 - “Having made this rather lofty comparison I am less uneasy in calling attention to the existence of low people by whose interference, however little we may like it, the course of the world is very much determined”

 ### ch.
 42
+- “This is a very bare and therefore a very incomplete way of putting the case.
+The human soul moves in many channels, and Mr Casaubon, we know, had a sense of rectitude and an honourable pride in satisfying the requirements of honour, which compelled him to find other reasons for his conduct than those of jealousy and vindictiveness.
+The way in which Mr Casaubon put the case was this:–”
+-

+Excerpt From
+Middlemarch (Oxford Worlds Classics)
+George Eliot
+This material may be protected by copyright.